B2Bomber2/cse15l-lab-reports/Lab1.md

 <br />
 Output: ```/home```
 <br />
-The command ran in the ```home``` directory.
+The command ran in the ```/home``` directory.
 Since the command was used in the home directory, the output was ```/home```.
 The command did not produce an error because its intended application was used.
 Although another directory was included as an input to the command, ```pwd``` only returns the current directory.
 * Example 2:
 <br />
 Command: ```[user@sahara ~]$ pwd lecture1/Hello.java```
 <br />
 Output: ```/home```
 <br />
-The command ran in the ```home``` directory.
+The command ran in the ```/home``` directory.
 Since the command was used in the home directory, the output was ```/home```.
 The command did not produce an error because its intended application was used.
 Although a file was included as an input to the command, ```pwd``` only returns the current directory.
 <br />
 <br />
 **The** ```cd``` **command:**